 For great bakery treats visit Les Diables located in the boat lagoon Marina on the eastern side of the island for patisserie delights and a great restaurant menu.
 This is a highly rated eatery with many returning customers.
 Choose from salmon or the chicken and mango salad, the Sunday brunch is also a delight.
 Their coffee is highly rated by many customers.

 The Gibbon Rehabilitation Project began in 1992 to find a way to return the gibbons to national parks in Thailand.
 They were poached nearly to extinction on Phuket and have since been returned to the wild.
 It is important to report anyone offering a photo opportunity with a gibbon as these have been taken from the wild and thus reducing their diminishing numbers even more.
 You can become a volunteer at the centre or make a donation to further rehabilitate this wonderful animal.

-On a rainy day the Phuket Trickeye Museum is a fun place for the whole family.
-Located in Talad Yai, don't forget the camera as you interact with a number of modern art displays.
+On a rainy day the Phuket Trickeye Museum is a wicked place for the whole family.
+Located in Talad Yai, don't forget the camera as you will come across a number of modern art displays.
 This is a great indoor activity for kids of any age even as young as 3 or 4 years old.
-Some of the 3D art has you being eaten by a shark, at the whim of a knife thrower, blowing up an elephant's trunk and walking on water.
+Some of the 3D art is very interactive, for example, the sharks mouth that you can jump in.
+Also, the whim of a knife thrower, blowing up an elephant's trunk and walking on water.

 Calling all adrenalin lovers is Jungle Xtreme Adventure Park where you can climb, swing and balance among the trees as you make your way through the course.
 Located near the Big Buddha and just 5 minutes down the road from Chalong Circle this course offers circuits that are easy, difficult and challenging with tree walking for those not willing to tackle anything too extreme.